Local elections 2022: When to expect the results

 Saturday

-After the elections, the 90 newly elected members of the Northern Ireland Assembly will meet within eight days and the crucial process of the elections of a new speaker with cross-community support and the position of first minister will begin.
+After the elections, the 90 newly elected members of the assembly will meet within eight days and the crucial process of the elections of a new speaker with cross-community support and the position of first minister will begin.

-The result could bring in a historic change, with a recent poll by the Belfast Telegraph putting Sinn Fein on course to be the largest party at Stormont and select its first minister for the very first.
-DUP leader Sir Jeffrey Donaldson, however, said he was “not bothered” by the shock poll and claimed to be confident his party would still win the Assembly election.
+The result could bring in a historic change, with a recent poll by the Belfast Telegraph putting Sinn Fein on course to be the largest party at Stormont and select its first minister for the very first time.
+DUP leader Sir Jeffrey Donaldson, however, said he was “not bothered” by the shock poll and claimed to be confident his party would still win the assembly election.
 It could be the beginning of a long-running process, with 24 weeks available to form an executive.

 Register for free to continue reading